cscade/BCS.client/README.md

 # BCS.client

-PLEASE NOTE!
-If you have updated to firmware in the 4.x series, this library will not work for you.
-As BCS series 4.x firmware APIs are considerably more user-friendly, future development of this library is unlikely.
+*PLEASE NOTE!* The current version of this library requires BCS firmware 4.0.0 or higher.

 A node.js implementation of a data client (consumer) for the [BCS-460 and BCS-462][ecc] brewery automation controllers.
 BCS.client uses the [Open Interface API][api] native to BCS devices to communicate with them over http.

-## Goals & Features
+## Purpose

-One of the most difficult things about working with the BCS-46x API is the extensive amount of parsing that must be done to interpret the responses.
-Since the controllers make use of comma separated strings as their "format", much must be known about exactly where to look for the data that you need.
-One goal of this project is to abstract away all of the complexities of the device responses, and instead expose a logical tree of values ready to be accessed by path.

-Another primary goal is getting data out of the device so that you can do other things with it.
-For instance, I have a desire to log the data from BCS sensors regardless of running processes, sensor assignments, etc. This library makes that easy to do, and easy to automate.
-This project does not attempt to replace any of the functionality of the BCS UI.
+Long-term process logging is a primary goal for this project.
+This library makes that easy to do, and easy to automate.
+This project does not attempt to replace any of the functionality of the BCS UI, nor does it provide logging in of itself.
 Instead, it aims to enable inter-operability with other projects, processes, and devices, by taking the pain out of communications.

+In addition to providing a simple, easy to use communications library, read-through caching has been implemented and thoroughly battle tested.
+This ensures that any amount of load applied to the library can be tolerated, without saturating the BCS device with HTTP requests.

 #### Advantages vs. Native API

 * Integrate real-time BCS data into any node.js application on a reachable network.
 * Read structures without knowing (or caring) how to get at them through the native API.
-It's a simple as `device.read('temp.value0')`.
+It's a simple as `device.read()`.
-* Automatic read-through caching engine drastically reduces BCS device load while supporting unlimited simultaneous requests.
+* Automatic read-through caching engine drastically reduces BCS device load while supporting theoretically unlimited simultaneous requests.
 * Rate limiting ensures that even structures which must be refreshed often (like temperatures, for example) don't cause undue BCS device load.
 * Wraps all device communications in node-standard, error-first callback patterns.